is now available! Read about the new features and fixes from September.

 • Node.js - End to end Node scenario with a sample application

-To see tutorials on the basics of Node.js debugging, check out these videos:
+To see a tutorial on the basics of debugging in VS Code, check out this video:

 To learn about VS Code's task running support, go to: